christian80gabi/angular-tfm-constat-project/README.md

 ## Database

-name : bd_constat_tfm
+name : 'bd_constat_tfm'

 ## Config

-You have to change in proxy-config.json the path of your local server Apache for treating with PHP.
+You have to change in 'proxy-config.json' the path of your local server Apache for treating with PHP.